University Administrative Policies

 4.9.1.2.
 Long-Term Leases of UNM Real Property and Leases of Others' Real Property of a Period Exceeding Six (6) Months

-The Executive Vice President for Administration and the Chief Procurement Officer are authorized to sign all long-term real estate contracts.
+The Executive Vice President for Finance and Administration and the Chief Procurement Officer are authorized to sign all long-term real estate contracts.
 Both signatures are required.

 4.9.1.3.
 Other Real Estate Contracts

-The Executive Vice President for Administration is authorized to sign all other real estate contracts.
+The Executive Vice President for Finance and Administration is authorized to sign all other real estate contracts.

 4.9.2.
 Health Sciences Center

-The Chief Procurement Officer and the Executive Vice President for Administration have authority to sign real estate contracts for the Health Sciences Center to the extent provided in Section 4.9.1. above, with the proviso that all such contracts must bear the written approval of the Chancellor for Health Sciences.
+The Chief Procurement Officer and the Executive Vice President for Finance and Administration have authority to sign real estate contracts for the Health Sciences Center to the extent provided in Section 4.9.1. above, with the proviso that all such contracts must bear the written approval of the EVP for Health Sciences/CEO for Health System.

 4.10.
 Construction Contracts with External Contractors and Contracts for Purchase of Professional Services Related to Architectural Services, External Auditing Services, Debt Financing, and Investment Management